LucasLHansen/Home_task/README.md

-# Create a branch or fork to start your task
+# Fork the repo and start your task